bernmc/flashstor-trueNAS-fancontrol/README.md

 1. Install TrueNAS SCALE on your Flashstor
 2. Access the shell through the TrueNAS web interface (or via SSH) using a user with sufficient permissions to play at being root.
+3. If you are on TrueNAS-SCALE 23.x (Corbia), enable Developer Mode
-3. Compile and install the it87 branch of mafredri's asustor-platform-driver kernel module (kmod)
+4. Compile and install the it87 branch of mafredri's asustor-platform-driver kernel module (kmod)
-4. Install the check_asustor_it87.kmod.sh script - checks that the kmod exists at every reboot, and recompiles it if not
+5. Install the check_asustor_it87.kmod.sh script - checks that the kmod exists at every reboot, and recompiles it if not
-5. Add the check_asustor_it87.kmod.sh script to TrueNAS' init scripts so that it runs after every boot.
+6. Add the check_asustor_it87.kmod.sh script to TrueNAS' init scripts so that it runs after every boot.
-6. Install the custom fan control script - modified from John Davis' original script
+7. Install the custom fan control script - modified from John Davis' original script

 ---